ammein/custom-code-editor/README.md

 ```

 # Custom-Code-Editor & Dropdown Configurations
-Well , you also can customize your own dropdown/ace editor css styles.
+You can also customize your own dropdown/ace editor css styles.
 All dropdown configuratins available for you are :

 ```javascript
 ace : {